 As we’ve mentioned, there are a lot of new functions, names, and overall looks to GA4 compared to UA.
 The transition is unlike anything we’ve seen so far from the Google world, so preparing yourself and your teams is a crucial step.

-There is no shortage of articles, guides, and videos to learn about GA4 to educate yourself on GA4.
+There is no shortage of articles, guides, and videos to educate yourself on GA4.
 Start having meetings with your team members that are involved with SEO, reporting, and marketing to discuss GA4 as you prepare for the transition.
 Then start assigning tasks for the merge as you progress towards the transition so as to not overwhelm anyone on the team.
 If a marketing agency is involved with your Analytics properties and reporting, looping them into the process is a must.

 The best way to prepare for GA4 is to get in there and have a look around.
 Remember, Universal Analytics will be around till July 1, 2023, so you have time to add GA4 tags to your website and work alongside your UA tags to understand the specifics of the changes.
 There is no cross-over between UA and GA4, so there is no concern of one impacting the other.